War, West Virginia

 War is a city in McDowell County, West Virginia, United States.
 The population was 690 at the 2020 census.
 War was incorporated in 1920 by the Circuit Court of McDowell County.
 Its name is derived from War Creek, whose confluence with Dry Fork is located within the city.
 War is the only place in the United States with this name.
 War was formerly known as Miner's City.
-It is also known for being a setting in the movie October Sky; as writer Homer Hickam's Big Creek High School.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.92 sqmi, of which 0.89 sqmi is land and 0.03 sqmi is water.